dpage/cosmic/README.md

 The code contains some useful functions for clearing the screen and display images and text in interesting ways.

+### TODO

-TODO: Move the fun parts out into a separate module for reuse in other projects.
+* Move the fun parts out into a separate module for reuse in other projects.